As Florida Shooting Survivors Beg for Action, Trump Opts to Lie Low

 Twenty hours after gunfire was first reported, Trump finally made a six-minute statement from the White House.
 But it was blasted for being so generic that it could have applied to any tragedy.
 He also failed to use the word “gun” once, which was seen as an effort to comfort gun owners scared that children being murdered might curtail their Second Amendment rights.

-(Similarly, when Treasury Secretary remarked at a hearing on Thursday, “It’s a tragedy what we’ve seen yesterday, and I urge Congress to look at these issues,” he felt the need to clarify later that he was in no way calling for new gun laws.)
+(Similarly, when Treasury Secretary Steven Mnuchin remarked at a hearing on Thursday, “It’s a tragedy what we’ve seen yesterday, and I urge Congress to look at these issues,” he felt the need to clarify later that he was in no way calling for new gun laws.)

 During his speech Trump said he would be meeting with governors and attorneys general to discuss school safety, but he offered no hints about what type of action he might call for.
 In a statement, the Democratic Attorneys General Association said, “We don’t know what the president’s plans are.”

 It seems the general strategy is to lie low and wait until Americans shift focus to some other topic.
 Politico notes that the White House daily briefing was delayed twice on Wednesday, then canceled, along with Thursday’s briefing.
-“I suspect they didn’t want split screens,” said former President George W. Bush press secretary Ari Fleischer.
+“I suspect they didn’t want split screens,” said former president George W. Bush’s press secretary Ari Fleischer.
 “White Houses have been burned by split screens before.”

 Trump said he’s making plans to visit the Parkland community, but so far the White House has offered no details on the trip.
 Trump canceled an event scheduled for Friday in Orlando, but is still set to spend the weekend at Mar-a-Lago, which is about 40 miles from Parkland.
-Aside from ordering flags to half mast, the White House had nothing further to say about the tragedy after Trump’s remarks.
+Aside from ordering flags to half-mast, the White House had nothing further to say about the tragedy after Trump’s remarks.

-Trump can refuse to take any meaningful action to curb gun violence – while quietly rolling back gun control laws – and ignore calls to show leadership on the issue.
+Trump can refuse to take any meaningful action to curb gun violence — while quietly rolling back gun-control laws — and ignore calls to show leadership on the issue.
 But the horrible reality is that he’s going to be repeating this cowardly process again and again.